Self-Employed Mortgages: You Earn It, We Prove It

 Usually, banks look at your "Net Profit" averaged over the last 2-3 years.

-• The I J Solution: If your profit has jumped up recently, we have access to lenders who will use just your latest year's figures rather than an average.
-This can significantly increase how much you can borrow.
+The I J Solution: If your profit has jumped up recently, we have access to lenders who will use just your latest year's figures rather than an average.
+This may increase how much you can borrow subject to lenders criteria .

 Limited Company Directors